 Shocks - Replace

 Bodywork - Use a sander and remove the crud, repair properly.
-Win the lottery and get it professionally restored.

 Sounds very interesting, I've got sets of rear Marathon panels and tank protection panels available should you decide to do the rebuild.